 Capacity: 12 cups | Dimensions (LxWxH): 9 x 6.5 x 13.75 inches | Wattage: 1200 W

-Best Microwavable, Silicone: Hotpop Original Silicone Microwave Popcorn Popper
+Best Microwavable: Hotpop Original Silicone Microwave Popcorn Popper

-What We Like: Easy to use, easy to store
+What We Love: Easy to use, easy to store

-What We Don’t Like: The silicone bowl is almost too light
+What We Don’t Love: The silicone bowl is almost too light

 Just like the Zulay Kitchen budget option, this can collapse to a height of just over 2 inches.
-Made of BPA-free and 100 percent food-grade silicone, you can eat straight out of the bowl.
+Made of 100 percent food-grade silicone, you can eat straight out of the bowl.
 When you’re done, you can clean it in the dishwasher.
-Since it only weighs 10.7 ouches, it’s great for travel.
+Since it only weighs 10.7 ounces, it’s ideal for travel.
 Unlike the Zulay Kitchen bowl, this comes in 14 different colors making it an excellent gift.

 Capacity: 15 cups | Dimensions (LxWxH): 9.6 x 9.6 x 5.7 inches